 The solution: Use conference calls more often to coordinate your team

 Conference calls are much more stable in quality, require fewer resources and can, according to experience, be arranged more effectively in terms of time.
 Whenever an image is not absolutely necessary for synchronization (e.g. when you need to demonstrate a product sample live) and whenever interruptions are highly disruptive – e.g. when important decisions have to be made – you should fall back on a fail-safe communication in the form of telephone conferences.

-The telephone conference functions of the digital alarm and communication server 'DAKS' by tetronik are ideally suited for trouble-free and effective team coordination.
+The telephone conference functions of tetronik's DAKS alarm server, which is successfully deployed across the globe, are ideally suited for trouble-free and effective team coordination.
 This is best achieved with the help of these tried and tested '10 tips for more effective telephone conferences'